TurboVega/agon-vdp/src/src/docs/otf_render.md

 This command establishes the list of mesh coordinates to be used to define a surface structure.
 The mesh may be referenced by multiple objects.

+The "n" parameter is the number of vertices, so the total number of coordinates specified equals n*3.

 ## Set Mesh Vertex Indices
 <b>VDU 23, 30, 202, id; mid; n; i0; ...</b> :  Set Mesh Vertex Indices